MaxTham/se-take-home-assignment/README.md

 7. No data persistance is needed for this prototype, you may perform all the process inside memory.

 ### Functioning Prototype
-You may demostrate your final funtioning prototype with **one and only one** of the following method:
+You may demonstrate your final functioning prototype with **one and only one** of the following method:
 - CLI application
 - UI application
 - E2E test case